yuanzhibang-tool/TTQM-Docs/en/terms-of-service-privacy-policy/privacy-policy.md

 8. When you access the service through a mobile device, we may automatically collect certain information, including but not limited to the type of mobile device you use, the unique ID of the mobile device, the IP address of the mobile device, the operating system of the mobile device, the Type of mobile internet browser, unique device identifiers and other diagnostic data (“Usage Data”).

-9. Realize your account management and other functions
+9. Realize your account management and license about functions, etc.

 ### 2. Information storage :id=2